Everyone

 • Their total gross earnings for the week, including the 8% holiday pay, would be the gross earnings plus the holiday pay ($375 + $30 = $405).
 The total gross earnings including holiday pay will be $405.

-Paying 8% of Gross Earnings (as pay-as-you-go) instead of providing 4 weeks’ paid annual holidays (PDF, 616 KB) [PDF, 616 KB]
+Paying 8% of Gross Earnings (as pay-as-you-go) instead of providing 4 weeks’ paid annual holidays (PDF, 616 KB) (PDF, 616 KB)

 Irregular or changing work patterns

-An employer should not assume that just because an employee is employed on a ‘ ' employment agreement, they will automatically qualify for annual holiday pay on a pay-as-you-go basis.
+' employment agreement, they will automatically qualify for annual holiday pay on a pay-as-you-go basis.
 It is the employee’s work pattern that qualifies them for pay-as-you-go annual holiday pay, rather than their employment agreement type (apart from fixed-terms of less than 12 months).

 Permanent or fixed term